Conducting Scientific Research in Mexico

 Obtaining a Research Permit

-The Mexican government requires that all permits for research from foreign scientists be processed through their respective Embassies in Mexico.
+The Mexican government requires that all permits for research by foreign scientists be processed through their respective Embassies in Mexico.
 Therefore, all requests from U.S. scientists or institutions must be forwarded to the U.S. Embassy in Mexico City.
 If the research requires the use of a research vessel in Mexican territorial waters, scientists should first consult the Department of State in Washington: http://www.state.gov/e/oes/ocns/opa/rvc/index.htm

 SRE's final authorization will be granted through a diplomatic note that is formally sent to the Embassy.
-The Embassy will then send the permit to you by mail or fax.
+The Embassy will then send the permit to you by mail, email or fax.
 You should not begin your research until you have received formal authorization from SRE.
 Any research that is not authorized by a diplomatic note from SRE is not authorized by the Mexican government.

 Deadlines and Applications

 The U.S. Embassy cannot accept incomplete applications from scientists or submit partial application packages to SRE.
 All paperwork must be submitted in Spanish, or English and Spanish to be considered complete.

 The Government of Mexico requires that applications for marine research (including land-based activities like sea turtle conservation) be submitted 180 days in advance of the start of the proposed research trip to Mexico.
 Marine research is any research involving physical, chemical or biological marine resources, whether or not such research is conducted from a vessel or other at-sea platform.